tanm-sys/forge-ec/forge-ec-hash/README.md

 All cryptographically sensitive operations in this crate are implemented to run in constant time to prevent timing attacks:

-- Hash-to-curve operations use constant-time algorithms
+- Hash-to-curve operations use constant-time algorithms with conditional selection
 - Field arithmetic operations are constant-time
 - No secret-dependent branches or memory accesses
+- Proper handling of error cases in constant time

 ### Domain Separation